 - How can I Invest in the NZX50

 - Final Words

 What Is The NZX 50

 The NZX 50 is a share market index that tracks the shares of the 50 largest NZ companies.
 An index is just a fancy word for a particular group of traded companies sorted in some way.
 The NZX just happens to track the top 50 companies- but you can many different types of market Indexes.

 The top 50 companies are a good representation of the New Zealand share market’s performance.
-You as an investor can use it as the benchmark of the overall market, or to compare all your other investments with.
-You can even invest in an NZX50 directly through an NZX 50 index fund.
+You, as an investor, can use it as the benchmark of the overall market or compare all your other investments.
+You can even invest in an NZX 50 directly through an NZX 50 index fund.

 What Companies make up the NZX 50